jaaclaine/100-days-of-code/README.md

 - Started the text editor with pure javascript, because I don't know why but I like more javascript than jQuery
 - Watched a few videos about Node.js and I'll build a Twitter bot
 ###### DAY 057
-- Finished Text Editor :dance: it was so quicky
+- Finished Text Editor :dancer: it was so quicky
 ###### DAY 058
-- More studies with videos about node.js and a few tests
+- More studies with videos about node.js and a few small tests